 What Makes NSF Different?

-NSF International protects the health of your family through technology and science.
-NSF was established in 1944 and is a global independent organization that inspects and certifies various products and systems, including water purifiers, for health and safety.
+NSF protects the health of your family through technology and science.
+NSF was established in 1944 and is a global independent organisation that inspects and certifies various products and systems, including water purifiers, for health and safety.
 It also promotes the development of public health standards for the protection of food, water and consumer products.

 NSF works in 180 countries and has 56 offices and laboratories worldwide, including an office in Seoul.
 About 3,000 individuals work at NSF, including microbiologists, chemists, engineers and public health professionals.